Skip to main content

 What does not carry over

-Be explicit with your team about these Tavily-only features:
+Be explicit with your team about this one Tavily-only feature:

-• No domain filtering. include_domains and exclude_domains are not supported; post-filter client-side.
+• No domain filtering. include_domains, exclude_domains, and country are not supported; post-filter client-side.

 Performance and pricing context